RyanChrisSmith/address_detective/README.md

 </u>

 - _If you would like to run the test suite_
-  - Run `$bundle exec rspec` to execute the whole test suite
+  - Run `$ bundle exec rspec` to execute the whole test suite
   - You will notice beyond the passing tests that `simplecov` is generating a Coverage Report.
 This helps to identify any code that was written is actually being tested.
-You can `$open coverage/index.html` to see a visual representation of what is being covered.
+You can `$ open coverage/index.html` to see a visual representation of what is being covered.

 - _If you would like to check the code for any known vulnerabilities_
-  - Run `$bundle audit check --update`
+  - Run `$ bundle audit check --update`
   - Using the update flag makes sure that the gem is checking with the most recently known advisories and vulnerabilities

 - _There should be a fixtures folder within the spec folder_